Roger-luo/FromFile.jl/README.md

 Using `@from` to access a file multiple times (for example calling `@from "file.jl" import foo` in multiple files) will access the same objects each time; i.e. without the duplication issues that `include("file.jl")` would introduce.

+---

 # Specification

+Also see [Issue 4600](https://github.com/JuliaLang/julia/issues/4600) for the ongoing discussion on this topic.

 ## Problem
 Files (as distinct from modules and packages) naturally exhibit a dependency structure.
 Getting access to one file from another currently relies on using `include`, usually in some "parent" file.